-Access to the site is currently provided via three gravel crossovers to Cressy Road.
-There is also informal access across the government road reserve to the west, providing access to farmland.
+Access to the site is currently provided via four gravel crossovers to Cressy Road.
+There is also informal access across the government road reserve to the west, providing access to farming zoned land.
+The site and neighbouring property are currently occupied by a grain storage facility.

-An aerial view of the subject site and surrounds is presented in Figure 2.
+An aerial view of the subject site and surrounds is presented at Figure 2 and site frontage photographs showing the existing crossovers are presented at Figures 3 - 5.

-Figure 2: Aerial View - Source: www.nearmap.com
+Figure 2: Aerial View